What Can You Do with an Environmental Education Degree?

 Environmental science teachers for a charter or private school

 As an environmental science teacher, you’ll develop lesson plans for students on topics relating to green living, environmental conservation, sustainability, and other topics.
-It’s never too early to introduce students to the benefits of recycling, where our natural resources come from, and protecting our environment.
-Being able to think critically and identify cause and effect relationships are just some of the benefits of environmental education in early childhood.
+It’s never too early to introduce students to the benefits of recycling, where our natural resources come from, or how to protect our environment.
+Being able to think critically and identify cause-and-effect relationships are just some of the benefits of environmental education in early childhood.